-In my opinion the movie corporation needs to wake up to the 21st century and realize that formats like DVDs and Blu-rays are dead.
+In my opinion, the movie corporation needs to wake up to the 21st century and realize that formats like DVDs and Blu-rays are dead.
 When it comes to Google Play and iTunes the prices these companies charge for movies is bloated at best in my opinion.
-I can compress Blu-rays down to 1.6GB on average with nearly unnoticeable quality loss.
+I can compress Blu-rays down to 1.6GB on average with a nearly unnoticeable quality loss.
 As far as I’m concerned, there is no reason not to compress data.
-As a proof in point, the newer HBO series Silicon Valley is about a company that has some extremely good compression logarithm.
-My final point that they don’t know what they are doing, is that it is easier to torrent a film rather than to obtaining a legal copy.
+As a proof in point, the newer HBO series Silicon Valley is a company that has some extremely good compression logarithm.
+My final point that they don’t know what they are doing, is that it is easier to torrent a film rather than to obtain a legal copy.

-To get around all these problems I’ve turn to Amazon.com‘s used Blu-ray’s and two programs, Handbrake.fr and RedFox to solve nearly all of my problems.
+To get around all these problems I’ve turned to Amazon.com‘s used Blu-ray’s and two programs, Handbrake.fr and RedFox to solve nearly all of my problems.
 I compress Blu-ray, or DVD, using the H264 format into an MKV (Not Mp4 and I’ll explain why in a bit) video file.
 I’ve been doing this for years with great success, but only recently have I found all the settings that just work better than the rest.

 First up, get the program

 AnyDVD (RedFox instead now) so that you can get past the encryption on the Blu-ray.
-Otherwise I would never get anywhere trying to rip my Blu-rays because the files would be corrupted.
+Otherwise, I would never get anywhere trying to rip my Blu-rays because the files would be corrupted.

-As long as someone uses the same settings I show above, they will have a format that loses none of the features and is capable of being play on nearly every device.
+As long as someone uses the same settings I show above, they will have a format that loses none of the features and is capable of being played on nearly every device.
 There is no need for programs like VLC so the video is even playable this way either.
 These videos will be hard to distinguish from playing the actual Blu-ray it’s ripped from or new MKV file just made.
 Best of all, these MKV files are very portable at this size.
 They would easily fit on a standard DVD 2-4 times being dependent on the length of the film.
-I find Blu-rays to be a complete waste, but on the other hand the companies sure have made it easy for me to get a high quality digital copy of my favorite videos.
+I find Blu-rays to be a complete waste, but on the other hand, the companies sure have made it easy for me to get a high-quality digital copy of my favorite videos.
 Anyway, don’t forget to comment below for any help with backing up your Blu-rays, and/or DVDs, by commenting below.